misterikkit/ao3_api/docs/use.md

 <User [crumpsy]>
 ```

 You can then use the User objects to load one of the users.
-To get more then the first 20 user, change the page number using
+To get more then the first 20 users, change the page number using
 ```py3
 people.page = 2
 people.update()